 - a.
 Architecture.
 The building is an example of the Colonial Revival style. - b.
 Historical association.
 The property appears to have significant historical associations with Franklin W. Denius. - c.
 Archaeology.
 The property was not evaluated for its potential to yield significant data concerning the human history or prehistory of the region. - d.
 Community value.
 The property does not possess a unique location, physical characteristic, or significant feature that contributes to the character, image, or cultural identity of the city, the neighborhood, or a particular demographic group. - e.
 Landscape feature.
 The property is not a significant natural or designed landscape with artistic, aesthetic, cultural, or historical value to the city.

+STAFF RECOMMENDATION

-STAFF RECOMMENDATION Consider initiation of historic zoning and/or referral to the August meeting of the Architectural Review Committee.
-Should the Commission choose to approve the demolition permit, require completion of a City of Austin Documentation Package prior to permit release.
+Consider initiation of historic zoning or refer the applicant to the September meeting of the Architectural Review Committee.